Welcome to our Clinical Internship FAQ page. Below you will find information on our internships.

 For a mental health internship, you must be currently enrolled in a Master’s degree program in counseling, social work, or a related field (however, our openings for MSW students are extremely limited).
-For an SUD internships, you must be working on an AA, BSA or Master’s degree.
+For an SUD internships, you must be working on an AA or BSA degree.

-We offer a limited number of unpaid internships in our Adult Outpatient, Child & Family, Community Support, Elahan Place residential, & SUD programs.
+We offer a limited number of unpaid internships in our Adult Outpatient, Child & Family, Community Support, & SUD programs.
 These internships can be tailored to meet your school’s requirements.

 1 year commitment preferred, no less than a 6 month commitment accepted.